 - To provide additional intellectual exposure to senior postdocs and junior faculty who have good research training and good publication records.

 Grant amount: Up to 2,000 USD per person

 The IBRO-APRC Lecturer Exchange Program supports trips for those who will attend meetings of APRC member societies from other APRC countries to make plenary, special lectures or presentations in symposia.
 The invited speakers must be Principal Investigators no older than age 45 at the time of the meeting.
 This helps annual meetings of member societies become more international and core researchers in member societies gain greater exposure to wider communities.
-Host societies must sent proposals to IBRO-APRC Chair, Prof. Keiji Tanaka at firstname.lastname@example.org.
+Host societies must send proposals to IBRO-APRC Chair, Prof. Bong-Kiun Kaang at email@example.com.

 Grant amount: Up to €1,000 per proposal

 IBRO-APRC awards individual APRC member societies with diversity grants for activities or events that promote diversity and/or the participation of women in neuroscience.
 The successful society is required to send a program, a report on the proceedings and the numbers and proportions of female plenary lecturers, symposium speakers, session chairs and participants in the meeting after the event has ended.